dandan950/Project-Data-Science-in-Bioinformatics-/README.md

 ### Pipeline Workflow Explanation
 Before you use our pipeline, you should create original data folder firstly.
+And put original data into the folder, then decompress(.fastq.gz -> .fastq)

 ##### Create Original Data Folder